kaliy/daily-coding-problem/README.md

 The area of a circle is defined as πr^2.
 Estimate π to 3 decimal places using a Monte Carlo method.

 Hint: The basic equation of a circle is x2 + y2 = r2.

+## Calculate minimum number of classrooms (ClassroomScheduler.java)

+This problem was asked by Snapchat.

+Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.

+For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.